-The rise of local migration from the Southern parts of the country experiencing near arid conditions to the Northern parts as seen in recent years has extended this rise in the rates of deforestation in those areas.
-It is mainly due to the lack of knowledge that these migrants have with how the local people had success preserving their forests, despite their agricultural practices.
+The rise of local migration from the Southern parts of the country experiencing near arid conditions to the Northern parts has extended the rise in rates of deforestation in those areas.
+Unfortunately, many of these migrants lack knowledge of the successful forest preservation practices that the local people have implemented for generations.